A scalable and real-time neural decoder for topological quantum codes: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work, we introduced AQ2, a neural-network decoder that addresses the dual requirements of high accuracy and real-time speed for quantum error correction.
 We have shown that this scalable architecture achieves near-optimal logical error rates for both the surface code and colour codes up to distance 23, matching or exceeding the accuracy of the best available decoders, and its time-invariant design was shown to generalize to million-cycle experiments, far exceeding the longest training example.
-Crucially, we demonstrated that a compact version of AQ2 meets the stringent $1~\mathrm{\upmu s}$ cycle time required for superconducting hardware for surface codes up to distance 11, using commercially available accelerators, and with minimal accuracy loss.
+Crucially, we demonstrated that a compact version of AQ2 meets the stringent $1~\mathrm{\upmu s}$ cycle time required for superconducting hardware for surface and colour codes up to distances 11 and 9 respectively, using commercially available accelerators, and with little accuracy loss.
 The decoder's performance was further validated on experimental data from a real-world quantum device, for which AQ2 (full and RT) had lower error rates than our strongest baseline.
-This reinforces the advantage of learning from data when decoding in the presence of correlations not captured by local Pauli error models.
+This demonstrates the advantage of learning from data when decoding in the presence of correlations not captured by local Pauli error models.